 So, how best should we deal with Candida?

-Seek medical advice but also think about changing what you eat and what natural support you can introduce.
+Seek medical advice to be sure of the correct diagnosis but also think about changing what you eat and what natural support you can introduce.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More